laravel/docs/authorization.md

         });
     }

-Gates can also be defined using a callback string.
-Instead of passing a Closure, use the `class@method` format.
+Gates may also be defined using a `Class@method` style callback string, like controllers:

     /**
      * Register any authentication / authorization services.